-A smeary shot of Jimmy and I zooming down the trail to work.
-I had the local welder make up these mountain bikes to get the film gear in and out of the jungle each day for my Heliconia film.
-Sort of a reversed tricycle, looks kind of silly but they work great on muddy rainforest trails.
+I had the local welder make up these mountain bikes to get the film gear in and out of the jungle each day.
+Sort of a reversed tricycle, kind of silly but they work great on muddy rainforest trails.
 After the shoot we donated them to OTS’s La Selva biological field station; researchers and BBC film crews still put them to good use.

 clip from Amber Time Machine

 Editor: Martin Elsbury

 Aerial Cinematography: Robert Fulton

 Super 16: Kodak 7218